yossi2le/mbed-os/docs/design-documents/features/storage/Configuration/CONFIGURATION.md

 ### FILESYSTEM_NO_RBP
 ![FILESYSTEM](./FILESYSTEM_no_rbp.jpg)

 The FILESYSTEM_NO_RBP configuration resembles the EXTERNAL_NO_RBF with the difference that it uses FileSysytemStore on the external flash.
-By default the FileSystemStore will use the default filesystem and the default block device.
-This Configuration has no support for roleback protection and therefore less secure. in this configuration all kvstore C API paths, beside nsec_path, are all mapped to work with the SecureStore class and this class will handle the use external FileSystemStore.
-The nsec_path will be mapped directly to the FileSystemStore in the external memory and the rbf_path is ignored.
+By default, the FileSystemStore will use the default filesystem and the default block device.
+This Configuration has no support for rollback protection and therefore less secure. in this configuration all kvstore C API paths, besides nonsecure, are all mapped to work with the SecureStore class and this class will handle the use of the external FileSystemStore.
+The nonsecure path will be mapped directly to the FileSystemStore in the external memory and the rollback protection path is ignored.
 This configuration can be enabled by setting storage_type in storage mbed_lib.json to FILESYSTEM_NO_RBF.

 Below is the FILESYSTEM configuration mbed_lib.json